 Activities to support the strategy

-The teacher models the different uses of the articles a, an and the.
-Students and teacher finds examples in big books as they are read.
-Children replace with another article to see if meaning is changed.
+Model the different uses of the articles a, an and the.
+Students find examples in big books with teachers as they are read.
+Students then replace with another article to see if meaning is changed.
 Discuss.

 Variation: Add demonstratives (this, that, these, those) and possessives (my, your, his, her, its, our, mum's, Mr Smith's) instead of articles.

 Students develop a series of cards that have pictures cut from magazines that have both consonant beginnings and vowels.
 On an A3 sheet with three columns, students decide whether the cards require 'a', 'an' or 'the' by making up an oral sentence to go with the picture.
 (Could be developed using noun cards from other activities).

 - View and print example of activity cards (PDF 63.94KB)

 Students use the cards to play a scavenger hunt game with a partner where they are given 5 cards with an 'a', 'an' and 'the' in a random number of each.
 Taking it in turns, each partner attaches their card to an object in the room and makes up a sentence with the correct article.
 Students can only score a point if the sentence and article is correct.

 Effective when regularly used and referred to with word walls developed to assist this process.
 Some Blu Tack is helpful here.

 View and print scavenger hunt cards (PDF 103.26KB)

 ACELA1452: Explore differences in words that represent people, places and things (nouns, including pronouns), happenings and states (verbs), qualities (adjectives) and details such as when, where and how (adverbs)